rivantsov/vita/README.md

 The source code contains a sample BookStore application.
 The test projects contain many examples of data access using the framework.

 ## Nuget packages
-Binaries are distributed as Nuget packages.
+Binaries are distributed as Nuget packages named Vita.*

 ## System Requirements
-* .NET Standard 2.0, Visual Studio 2019; .NET Core 3.1 for test and sample projects
+* .NET Standard 2.0, .NET 5.0 for test and sample projects
 * MS SQL Server 2012+; MySql, PostgreSQL, Oracle, SQLite